-Bitcoin was launched in 2009 by a person or by a group operating under the name Satoshi Nakamoto but it is quite unknown who was Nakamoto and where they have been since the launch of Bitcoin.
+Bitcoin was launched in 2009 by a person or a group operating under the name Satoshi Nakamoto, but it is pretty unknown who Nakamoto was and where they have been since the launch of Bitcoin.

-Mike Hearn was one of Bitcoin’s core developer.
-Still, there is some mystery about it but that is beyond the scope of this article.
-What is important is in January of 2016, on his blog he outlined why Bitcoin has failed and why he has cashed out all of his coins.
-Though he could have managed a better pricing for his currency, it is what it is.
+Mike Hearn was one of Bitcoin’s core developers.
+Still, there is some mystery about it, but that is beyond the scope of this article.
+What is essential is in January of 2016, on his blog, he outlined why Bitcoin has failed and why he has cashed out all of his coins.
+Though he could have managed better pricing for his currency, it is what it is.

-After he left the Bitcoin community, the price of BTC has seen a sharp rise.
-The increase in price is more than 10 time since then.
+After he left the Bitcoin community, the price of BTC saw a sharp rise.
+The price increase has been more than ten times since then.

-Optimists may look at it as an opportunity where there are a great demand and very less supply.
-Pessimists don’t understand a reason for the demand.
+Optimists may see it as an opportunity with great demand and significantly less supply.
+However, pessimists don’t understand the reason for the market.

-Though I am an optimist when it comes to investing in equities, I am a pessimist with bitcoins.
-The reason being a pessimist is, I don’t keep 2000 rupee notes in a locker as an investment and so why should I keep another such currency like Bitcoins in my account as an investment.
+Though I am optimistic about investing in equities, I am pessimistic about bitcoins.
+I am a pessimist because I don’t keep 2000 rupee notes in a locker as an investment, so why should I keep another such currency like Bitcoins in my account as an investment?

 Money itself can’t be an investment.
-Either it is traded or it is used for an exchange with a purpose.
-As an example, I may not keep USD (assuming I am allowed to) just can go from 64 to 70.
+Either it is traded, or it is used for an exchange with a purpose.
+For example, I may not keep USD (assuming I am allowed to) from 64 to 70.
 So why should BTC be kept that way?

-I started gathering information once again when it showed some signs of correction and was hovering around $2000 mark but before the blip of an eye, it doubled.
-The other reason for me being to be a pessimist in BTC is the speed at which it is gaining value.
+I started gathering information once again when it showed some signs of correction and was hovering around the $2000 mark, but it doubled before the blip of an eye.
+The other reason for me to be a pessimist in BTC is the speed at which it is gaining value.
 (Angur Khatte hain)

 What is a Bitcoin?

-Bitcoin is a digital encrypted currency commonly known as Cryptocurrency which isn’t tied to any bank or government and so it allows people to spend money anonymously.
+Bitcoin is a digital encrypted currency commonly known as Cryptocurrency, which isn’t tied to any bank or government, allowing people to spend money anonymously.

-Though people can transact and earn coins people can also generate coins through mining which isn’t technically digging coins like gold mining but it means providing your computers computation power to authorize and verify other users’ transactions.
+Though people can transact and earn coins, people can also generate coins through mining which isn’t technically digging coins like gold mining.
+Still, it means providing your computer’s computation power to authorize and verify other users’ transactions.

-Bitcoin and Cryptocurrency transactions are anonymous but when you convert them into real currency, you may need to verify your identity with the exchanges.
-Often people avoid converting it to the real currency and prefer transacting online where Bitcoin is accepted as payment method.
+Bitcoin and Cryptocurrency transactions are anonymous, but when you convert them into real currency, you may need to verify your identity with the exchanges.
+Often people avoid converting it to real currency and prefer transacting online, where Bitcoin is accepted as a payment method.

 What is Blockchain?

-Blockchain in a very simple term is a digital account statement that records the transactions in chronological order for Bitcoin or any cryptocurrency and is available publicly for the cryptocurrency network.
+In a very simple term, blockchain is a digital account statement that records the transactions in chronological order for Bitcoin or any cryptocurrency.
+It is available publicly for the cryptocurrency network.

-Each block of data contains transaction details that are chained to the next block using a cryptographic signature creating a series of blockchain in the chronological order.
+Each data block contains transaction details chained to the next block using a cryptographic signature, creating a series of blockchains in chronological order.

-Understanding it from a banking perspective, it is similar to an account statement but it isn’t only an account statement for a particular account but for the complete banking system as a whole and is available in an encrypted format.
+Understanding it from a banking perspective is similar to an account statement.
+Still, it isn’t only an account statement for a particular account but the complete banking system as a whole and is available in an encrypted format.

 What is mining?

-Mining is a process to validate, authorize and confirm a transaction from the information available in a blockchain.
+Mining is a process of validating, authorising and confirming a transaction from the information available in a blockchain.

 Anyone can participate in the process of mining by running a computer program.
-In addition to running on the traditional computer, there is Bitcoin mining hardware available that can process transactions much more efficiently than a regular computer.
+In addition to running on the traditional computer, Bitcoin mining hardware is available that can process transactions much more efficiently than a regular computer.

-The major expense to mining is the uninterrupted power supply and a high bandwidth Internet connection.
+The significant expense to mining is the uninterrupted power supply and a high bandwidth Internet connection.

-Mining is a process where the computer needs to solve the complex encryption problem associated with each of the unverified transaction in the blockchain.
+Mining is a process where the computer needs to solve the complex encryption problem associated with each unverified transaction in the blockchain.

 Initially, the reward for mining was 50 bitcoins.
 The calculations are such that the reward reduces as more and more bitcoins are mined.
 It was reduced to 25 on 28th November 2012.
-On June 9, 2016, the last reward decreased was from 25 to 12.5.
-Though the reward of bitcoins has reduced, the real value has increased due to increase in the price of bitcoins since June 2016 and it is the main reason for the much popularity of Bitcoin mining now.
+On June 9, 2016, the last reward decreased from 25 to 12.5.
+Though the reward of bitcoins has reduced, the real value has increased due to the increase in the price of bitcoins since June 2016, and it is the main reason for the popularity of Bitcoin mining now.

-As on Aug 19th, 2017, the reward to mine a single transaction successfully is over 3 lakhs INR.
+As of Aug 19th, 2017, the reward to mine a single transaction successfully is over three lakhs INR.